Windows OS Hub

 Get-ADOptionalFeature - check PAM enabled scopes

 We need the value of EnableScopes parameter.
 It is empty in our example.
-It means that Privileged Access Management Feature is not enabled for this forest.
+It means that the Privileged Access Management Feature is not enabled for this forest.

 To activate it, use Enable-ADOptionalFeature command, and specify your forest name as one of the arguments: